-FACTS: Liposuction is as safe and successful as any other surgical procedure, but you should be sure to seek the services of a Manhattan plastic surgeon who is board-certified and has significant experience and expertise performing liposuction procedures.
+FACTS: Liposuction is as safe and successful as any other surgical procedure, but you should be sure to seek the services of a Manhattan plastic surgeon that is board-certified and has significant experience and expertise performing liposuction procedures.
 Be aware, however, that each operation carries an element of risk.

 MYTH: Liposuction can fix sagging skin.